Note that Antelope Canyon is closed for the rest of 2020.

-Upper Canyon is more crowded because it’s done as a loop, so you have people doubling back to leave the canyon.
-Lower Antelope Canyon is one-way, so there will be less people at any one time.
+This means Upper Canyon is more crowded than Lower Antelope Canyon because it’s done as a loop, there are people doubling back to leave the canyon at the same time people are walking through the canyon.
+Lower Antelope Canyon is one-way, so there will be fewer people at any one time.

 At 1,335 feet long, Lower Antelope Canyon is more than double the length of the Upper Antelope’s 660 feet.
-But Upper Antelope Canyon is wider.
+However, Upper Antelope Canyon is wider.

 Guests who have trouble navigating stairs usually prefer Upper Antelope Canyon.
 It is more accessible, having no stairs or elevation changes.